ehbaker/USGSTutorials/GitHub Help.md

 The quick-and-dirty version:
 ------
+note: [this linked tutorial](https://try.github.io/levels/1/challenges/1) lets you practice these commands online, and prompt you if you mess up - pretty neat
 1. From the **Start** menu, open 'GitBash'
   * This will open a scary-looking GitBash terminal window (no GUI?
 The horror!).
 Don't freak out!
 Remember you look super cool with a command prompt on your screen.
 2. Navigate to the directory (folder) that you want to track.
 To do that in the command line, you type `cd` to change directory.